Quick Comparison of Programming Languages

 As the added features make the language more elegant, it is much easier to write programs in C++ than in C. It is also much easier to learn programming basics in C++ than in C.

-The C language is so small that you can easily learn the entire language and still be a bad programmer.
+The C language is such a small language that a person can learn the entire language and still be a bad programmer.

 Learning Computer Programming